English Master of Arts Program

 - contribute to faculty and program development workshops

-- participate in the communities of the Department of English and Department of Writing Studies
+- participate in the community of the Department of English, Linguistics, and Writing Studies